Agent Security Philosophy

 Practical Security Patterns

-- Graceful degradation:When an agent encounters uncertainty or potential security issues, it fails safe—escalating to humans rather than guessing.
+- Graceful degradation:When an agent encounters uncertainty, permission errors, or potential security issues, it fails safe—escalating to humans rather than guessing.
+Safe failure is the default.

 The Philosophy in One Sentence